yycho0108/RoboND-Rover-Project/writeup.md

 At any point during navigation, if the rover is stuck, the rover will perform a series of unstuck maneuvers that go through turning counterclockwise, going backwards, turning clockwise, and going forwards.
 This is not exactly elegant, but works somewhat well in practice.

 Note that there is no "terminal" state in the FSM; this is because there is no real need for the rover to stop, under the given constraints.
 In the current process, the rover will continue to roam the map forever in search of the rock samples.
+While it is possible to define a terminal state where the number of frontiers is zero (meaning that the exploration is complete), I decided not to risk falling into a situation -- especially in the beginning -- in which the rover temporarily gets stuck in a locally incorrect map with no frontiers, then believing to have completed the exploration.
+Any other solutions would have required knowledge of the actual map data in the decision-making pipeline, which I wanted to avoid altogether (since it is an intervention from an oracle, with access to ground-truth information).

 ### Exploration